mnlipp/jdrupes-httpcodec/README.md

 [event driven framework](http://mnlipp.github.io/jgrapes/).
-An implementation that comes very close to what I needed is [HTTP Kit](https://github.com/http-kit/http-kit), which has, however, dependencies on Clojure, that prohibit its usage for my purpose.
+An implementation that comes very close to what I needed is [HTTP Kit](https://github.com/http-kit/http-kit), which has, however, dependencies on Clojure, which prohibit its usage for my purpose.

 This library requires Java 8 SE.
 Binaries are currently made available at maven central.